-That is definitely a possibility.
-Sometimes you need to think about all the different reasons and not to jump to conclusions.
+Sometimes you need to think about all the different reasons and not jump to conclusions.
 That is something that I have realized through genealogy research.

-The government wished to know whether individuals owned their home or not.
+The government wished to know whether individuals owned their homes or not.
 And if they did own their home whether it was free of mortgage.

 This key element is broken down into four parts which are:

-Color or race – If you are unsure as to your ancestor’s ethnicity then this can really help you to look further into other records that contain them.
+If you are unsure as to your ancestor’s ethnicity then this can help you to look further into other records that contain them.

-Marital status – Answers could have included single, married, divorced or widowed.
+Answers could have included single, married, divorced, or widowed.

 This key element is divided into three parts: